 O.A. is a Filipino colloquial acronym for the English term “over acting”.
 O.A. describes striking a balance between being “too much” or “too little”.
 Where do you meet in the middle?

-Funded by the Canada Council, The Ontario Arts Council , The Hamilton City Enrichment Fund and an OAC Recommender grant from Tottering Biped Theatre
+Development funded by The Hamilton City Enrichment Fund and an OAC Recommender grant from Tottering Biped Theatre

 Girls Don’t Die Here